 The Wednesday Programme will offer Key Stage 4 students the opportunity to follow a vocational curriculum in:

-- Construction; lessons follow the BTEC Qualification Level 1 and will include carpentry skills, plumbing and electrical work
+- Construction; lessons follow the City and Guilds Qualification Level 1 and will include carpentry skills, plumbing and electrical work

-- Hair & Beauty; this is an opportunity for students to have an introduction to the Hair and Beauty sector by following BTEC Level 1 Hair and Beauty qualification
+- Hair & Beauty; this is an opportunity for students to have an introduction to the Hair and Beauty sector by following City and Guilds Level 1 Hair and Beauty qualification

 - Cooking; lessons will work towards the BTEC Level 1 home cooking qualification.
 This will provide students with basic cooking methods and important life skills.
 A range of recipes are selected for the students to make encouraging a balanced diet